Training-Free Global Geometric Association for 4D LiDAR Panoptic Segmentation: Experiments

 \myparagraph{Datasets.} We choose two representative benchmarks.
 SemanticKITTI~\cite{behley2019semantickitti} captures point clouds using a 64-beam LiDAR at 10 Hz and provides point-wise annotations for 19 semantic classes (8 Things / 11 Stuff).
 In contrast, panoptic nuScenes~\cite{fong2022panoptic} uses a 32-beam LiDAR operating at 2 Hz and offers point-wise annotations for 16 semantic classes (10 Things / 6 Stuff).
 This contrast serves as a valuable testbed for assessing generalization across dense~(SemanticKITTI) and sparse~(nuScenes) LiDAR settings.

 \myparagraph{Evaluation Metrics.} To evaluate both tracking and segmentation quality, we adopt the widely used LSTQ metric~\cite{Aygun_2021_CVPR}, defined as $\text{LSTQ} = \sqrt{S_{cls} \times S_{assoc}}$.
 Here, $S_{cls}$ measures how accurately semantic labels are assigned and $S_{assoc}$ evaluates how consistently instance identities are maintained throughout the sequence, independently of semantic accuracy.
 However, \( S_{assoc} \) is computed only from true positive associations weighted by IoU scores.
 Thus, when prediction masks are stable and yield high IoU scores, ID switch causes a sharper drop in this score.
-Consequently, while \textsc{ICP-4D} primarily influences $S_{assoc}$, the LSTQ must be taken into account as a meaningful indicator of temporal consistency.
+Consequently, while \textsc{Geo-4D} primarily influences $S_{assoc}$, the LSTQ must be taken into account as a meaningful indicator of temporal consistency.

-\myparagraph{Implementation Details.} Our proposed \textsc{ICP-4D} can be incorporated into any 3D LiDAR panoptic segmentation network.
-For fair comparison, we basically follow two baseline's configuration, DS-Net~\cite{hong2021lidar} and Mask4Former~\cite{yilmaz2024mask4former}.
+\myparagraph{Implementation Details.} Our proposed \textsc{Geo-4D} can be incorporated into any 3D LiDAR panoptic segmentation network.
+For fair comparison, we basically follow the configurations of two baselines, DS-Net~\cite{hong2021lidar} and Mask4Former~\cite{yilmaz2024mask4former}.
 Since Mask4Former is originally developed for 4D panoptic segmentation, we train it using the official settings with the input modified to a single scan instead of multiple sweeps.
 For instance association, thresholds for filtering instance pairs are set to $\tau_{center}=\tau_{cov} = \tau_{dist} = 0.1$ and $\tau_{iou} = 0.2$.
 Additionally, the short window $w_{\text{mem}}$ is set to $3$ for missing instances, the regularization parameter for optimal transport is set to $\epsilon = 0.2$, and the number of ICP iterations is fixed to 30.
 All experiments are conducted on a single RTX A6000.